canmom/canmom.github.io/_drafts/livereads/adventure-time/season-2.md

 Like, the obvious issue here is that, Finn's a fuckin twelve-year-old, and PB is a thousands-year-old candy elemental or something.
 Though, I believe at this point in the show, that had yet to be decided; Princess Bubblegum certainly acts pretty childlike in some ways.
 Perhaps that will be addressed later?
 Anyway she kisses him on the cheek and he fucking faints(!), then she giggles about it.

-I know they eventually abandon the Finn/PB romance angle in order to set Finn up with Flame Princess.
+I remember they eventually abandon the Finn/PB romance angle in order to set Finn up with Flame Princess.
 PB's interest in Finn feels almost like a troll in this episode - her view of Finn is kinda condescending/curiosity?

 I realise that, as a lesbian, I may not be very good at working out what's attractive about boys, but like, he's a kid!
 A likeable kid, but still, a kid, with very immature ideas (or lack of them) about romantic relationships.
 This plotline is therefore _quite uncomfortable_.